hansreier/techreier/eDrops/src/main/resources/static/markdown/about/greenit_en.md

 Vi kan være ganske sikre på at skyleverandøren ikke vil tilby oss en løsning med et kostnadsnivå som ikke dekker egne energikostnader.

-## Conclusion
+## Conclusion.

-What you as a developer can do is to review [kodetipsene](greencode_en.md) and add your own smart practices.

 Green system development is impossible without a holistic view of entire value chains, including the ICT part.
 The larger the project, the more relevant is it to actually measure or estimate the total energy consumption of a value chain.

-What you as a developer can do is to review [kodetipsene](greencode_en.md) and add your own smart practices.
+What you as a developer can do is to review [code tips](greencode_en.md) and add your own smart practices.

-En utfordring er at metodene for å faktisk måle resultater i form av redusert energiforbruk er for lite utviklet og kjent blant utviklere, arkitekter og ledere.
-IKT-bransjen bør tenke på hvordan egne smarte løsninger utnyttes på best mulig måte i egne prosesser.
-Det er ingen fordel for eksempel for energiforbruk og C02 utslipp ved å tvinge utviklere tilbake til hovedkontoret.
+One challenge is that the methods for actually measuring results in terms of reduced power consumption are underdeveloped and not well known among developers, architects, and managers.

+The ICT industry should consider how its own smart solutions are utilized internally.
+For instance, there is no benefit for energy consumption and CO2 emissions by forcing developers back to the headquarters.